However, there are so many microwave ovens on the marketplace that it can be difficult to choose a model or to know which one is right for your needs.

 Today we are looking at the best, most popular microwave ovens available and evaluating them for the features and considerations that will help you make the right choice for your kitchen and your cooking habits.

-As always, we recommend you to read our buyer’s guide to have a more in-depth understanding of what you should be looking for before you dive into our list of the best microwave oven.
+As always, we recommend you to read our buyer’s guide to have a more in-depth understanding of what you should be looking for before you dive into our list of the top rated countertop microwave oven in 2018.

 |Microwave Ovens||Best For||Capacity||Price|